Reporting Child Abuse

-Reporting suspected abuse is a hard decision to make.
-Is it bad enough to qualify as abuse?
-Would they investigate for sure or ignore my report, I've heard of cases where people report over and over and nothing happens?
+Reporting suspected child abuse is a hard decision to make.
+Is it bad enough?
+Would they investigate for sure or ignore my report, I've heard of cases where people report child abuse over and over and nothing happens?
 Whom do I report it to?
 What do I say?
-Would my report make it better or worse for the victim, I've heard that sometimes police showing up at their doorstep only makes things worse?
+Would my report make it better or worse for the child, I've heard that sometimes police showing up at their doorstep only makes things worse?
 Will I know the results?
 What if I have no proof?
 How long would it take?
 Will I have to testify in court, as a witness?
 What if I heard of it online, I don't have their name/address, can I still report?
 How and to whom?
-This page does not provide legal advice, just some things you might not know or think about if you've never reported suspected abuse before.
+This page does not provide legal advice, just some things you might not know or think about if you've never reported child abuse before.

 Am I legally required to report?

-Depends on laws of your state/country.
+That depends on your local laws.
 In some jurisdictions everyone is mandated to report suspected child abuse, you get penalized if you don't.
 In USA it's 18 States and Puerto Rico: Delaware, Florida, Idaho, Indiana, Kentucky, Maryland, Mississippi, Nebraska, New Hampshire, New Mexico, North Carolina, Oklahoma, Rhode Island, Tennessee, Texas, and Utah.
 In Canada it's everywhere except Yukon Territory.
-In other jurisdictions you're mandated to report child abuse only if you're in a profession where you come in contact with children (such as a doctor, teacher, social worker, etc).
-This information does not constitute legal advice, if you want to know your local laws - google them, or contact a lawyer.
-At any rate - everyone is welcome to report child abuse if they wish to, even if they're not mandated to.
-For other types of abuse - please look up your local laws, you might or might not be obligated to report.
+In other jurisdictions you're mandated to report child abuse only if you come in contact with children professionally (such as a doctor, teacher, social worker, etc).
+If you need more information, please contact a lawyer.

-- Would police only make it worse for the victim?
-This is what most victims believe and fear - but it's rarely true.
+This is what a lot of people believe and fear, but it's rarely true.
 Police, Child Protective Services, all these people - they are trained specifically to work with situations of abuse.
 They understand that their involvement might make things worse, and take necessary steps to minimize this risk.
-Yes, the victim might receive an extra yelling or even an extra beating.
-This might sound cruel, but - they are getting beat up on daily basis as it is, if it won't be about police visit - it will be about something else.
-Walking on eggshells doesn't prevent abuse - one needs to be brave and reach out for help, it's the only way out.
+Yes, the child might receive an extra yelling or even an extra beating.
+This might sound cruel, but they are getting beat up on daily basis as it is.
+If it won't be about the CPS visit, it will be about something else.
+Walking on eggshells doesn't stop abuse; one needs to be brave and reach out for help, it's the only way out.
 Voice your concern when you make the report, so that they know to take extra precautions.
 They usually ask about it anyway.

 What number do I call?